MInecrafterPictures/Simple-Game-/README.md

 # Copyright notice
-I do not own the original ai generated game, will credit once the creator behind the ai generated game once found.
+I do not own the original ai generated game, will credit once the creator behind the original Simple Game is found.

 All rights reserved to their respective owners.